 Generally, the nomenclature and the laboratory procedures in recombinant DNA technology described below are those well known and commonly employed in the art.
 Standard techniques are used for cloning, DNA and RNA isolation, amplification and purification.
-Generally enzymatic reactions involving DNA ligase, DNA polymerase, ing to the manufacturer's specifications.
+Generally enzymatic reactions involving DNA ligase, DNA polymerase, restriction endonucleases and the like are performed according to the manufacturer's specifications.